Thanksgiving, Christmas, and New Year’s Day – Among the Most Dangerous Times to Drive

 The Christmas holiday season can be stressful.
 Combine stress with busy roads and you can get aggressive drivers.
 A State Farm survey found that nearly one-third of drivers were more likely to show signs of aggression or road rage during the holidays.

 December is a bad month for driving in general.
 On average, more than 25,000 drivers in North Carolina get into a crash in December.
-In December 2021, there were 9,890 crash injuries across the state.
-For the Christmas 2021 period specifically, running from 12/23-12/27, there were 2,719 crashes and 1,140 injuries.
+In December 2024, there were 9,510 crash injuries across the state.
+For the Christmas 2024 period specifically, running from 12/24-12/25, there were 536 crashes of which 249 involved injuries.

 New Year’s Day

-A surprise to some, New Year’s Day (not New Year’s Eve) almost always ranks in the top five deadliest days of the year and has been ranked the deadliest day.
+A surprise to some, New Year’s Day (not New Year’s Eve) almost always ranks in the top seven deadliest days of the year and has been ranked the deadliest day.
 Alcohol – a primary culprit.

 Partygoers clinking three glass flutes of champagne at a holiday celebration.

-The New Year’s 2021 holiday had 986 crashes (from 6 pm on the 31st until midnight on the 1st), with 421 resulting in injury.
+The New Year’s 2024 holiday had 893 crashes in NC (from 6 pm on the 31st until midnight on the 1st), with 318 resulting in injury.

 Alcohol Behind Nearly Half of Holiday Car Crash Deaths